Paşalimanı

-Paşalimanı Island (Paşalimanı Adası), formerly Halone (Ἁλώνη), is a small island in the southern Sea of Marmara in Turkey.
-The island is the fourth biggest island (21.3 km2) of Turkey and administratively belongs to the Erdek town of Balikesir Province in northwestern Turkey.
+Paşalimanı Island (Paşalimanı Adası), formerly Halone (Ἁλώνη), is an island in the southern Sea of Marmara in Turkey.
+The island is the fifth largest island of Turkey (26.2 km2) and administratively belongs to the Erdek town of Balikesir Province in northwestern Turkey.
 The island has five small villages and has 962 population in total.
 Paşalimanı Island is also part of the Marmara Archipelago along with three other islands Marmara, Avşa and Ekinlik.

 History

 Paşalimani Island was first inhabited during the Chalcolithic age same as the neighbouring islands of Avşa and Marmara.
 According to Hittite sources the area was under the rule of Troy (Wilusa) during 1300s BC.
 In 844 BC Ionian colonizers from Miletus occupied the area and they were the first Greek-speaking inhabitants.
 In 493 BC the island was ravaged by Phoenicians since the islanders were against the Persian invasions.
 Consequently new Ionian settlers brought and settled from Miletus and Samos island.
 Halonia island was under Byzantine rule until the Ottoman Empire captured the archipelago in 15th century.
 During the Ottoman period, until 1923 Greeks and Turks lived together in peace.
 In 1923 Turkey and Greece agreed to exchange the population and Greek-speaking people of the island left.
 Today the local people of the island are originally from Greece, Bosnia and Black Sea Region of Turkey.